Merriam-Webster says you can end a sentence with a preposition. The internet goes off

 Those following the false belief often don't realize they're breaking their own rule, Jovin says.

-"People who say they never end in propositions are actually mistaken," she says.
+"People who say they never end in prepositions are actually mistaken," she says.
 "If you go and trail around after them with tape recorders, it's not what's happening."

 To hammer the point home, Merriam-Webster captioned its controversial post: "That's what we're talking about."
 Now, does that sound better than: "That's about what we are talking"?